microsoft/GraphEngine/doc/DataAccess/index.md

 #### Remote Selective Data Access

-{{site.name}} supports server-side computation.
+GE supports server-side computation.
 It means that we do not need to pull all the concerned cells over the network and then apply operations on them locally.
 We can only pass the piece of information we are interested in over the network.
 To do so, we define